sustrik/ribosome/README.md

 RIBOSOME
 =======

-A simple generic code generation tool.
+A simple and generic code generation tool.

-It allows you to generate code in any language from rules written in Ruby and data supplied in JSON format.
+It allows you to generate code in any language based on rules written in Ruby and data supplied in JSON format.

 Installation
 -----------